 But from the moment I arrived, things started to feel off.

-When I asked the instructor why the material seemed outdated, the response was vague.
-He said something like, “The fundamentals don’t change,” which wasn’t exactly reassuring.
-I expected more from a supposedly “official” training partner.
-When I asked about the courseware provided was the same book I had purchased from Amazon, I was told “It is all the same”.
-The more I listened and learned, the more I realized that this course wasn’t what I’d been led to believe.
+When I asked the instructor about the outdated material, he gave me this vague answer like, “The fundamentals don’t change” – not exactly what you want to hear.
+I expected better from an “official” training partner.
+I even asked if the courseware was the same book I’d already bought from Amazon, and got told “It is all the same.”
+The more I sat through it, the more I realized this course wasn’t at all what they’d led me to believe.

 I’m sharing my story because I don’t want others to go through what I did.
 If you’re considering a CISSP boot camp, please make sure you’re choosing a provider that is officially endorsed by ISC2.
 Don’t just take their word for it—verify their claims.